1Chiru1/kafka/README.md

 Here are the basic steps to set up and use Kafka:

 1.Download and Install Kafka
 Download Kafka:

 Go to the Apache Kafka downloads[ https://kafka.apache.org/downloads ] page and download the latest version of Kafka.
 Extract the downloaded Kafka tar file.

 2.Start Kafka
 Start Zookeeper:
 Kafka uses Zookeeper to manage distributed configurations.

 Start Zookeeper first.

 command:

     bin/zookeeper-server-start.sh config/zookeeper.properties

 Start Kafka Server:

-    Open another terminal and start the Kafka broker. command
+Open another terminal and start the Kafka broker.

+command:

     bin/kafka-server-start.sh config/server.properties

 3.Create a Topic
 Create a Kafka Topic:
 You can create a topic named test with the following command:

 command:

     bin/kafka-topics.sh --create --topic test --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1

 List Topics:
 Verify that the topic was created by listing all topics.

 command:

     bin/kafka-topics.sh --list --bootstrap-server localhost:9092

 4.Produce Messages to Kafka
 Start a Producer:
 Send messages to the test topic using a Kafka producer.

 Command:

     bin/kafka-console-producer.sh --topic test --bootstrap-server localhost:9092

 Type your messages and press Enter to send them.

 5.Consume Messages from Kafka
 Start a Consumer:
 Read messages from the test topic using a Kafka consumer.

 Command:

     bin/kafka-console-consumer.sh --topic test --bootstrap-server localhost:9092 --from-beginning

 6.Stop Kafka and Zookeeper

 Stop Kafka:

     Press Ctrl+C in the terminal where the Kafka broker is running.

 Stop Zookeeper:

     Press Ctrl+C in the terminal where Zookeeper is running.